 Local governments and the services they offer to the public exist to serve citizens.
 According to the U.S. Census Bureau, nearly one in five citizens lives with some type of disability.
 Slightly more than 18% of U.S. citizens have some type of disability that impairs their online access.
 These citizens reside within your local government boundaries and they need access to your local government website to get information, to work and to communicate.
 Accessibility laws mandate certain accessibility law standards that assure that governments provide web content that every citizen can easily navigate and understand.
-An online transparency portal by iCompass, a Diligent brand, offers all the features that allow people with disabilities to access information about their local government and engage with it on a regular basis.
+An online transparency portal through Community by Diligent offers all the features that allow people with disabilities to access information about their local government and engage with it on a regular basis.

 What Do Accessibility Laws and Compliance Mean in the U.S.?

 The Americans with Disabilities Act (ADA), which requires all governmental entities to provide equal opportunities and prohibit discrimination in employment, government services, public accommodations, facilities and transportation, was passed in 1973.
 The law applies to physical access to buildings and facilities.
 Section 508 applies specifically to eliminating technology barriers for people with disabilities.